 All part D drug plans have four phases.
-Each phase offers a different cost sharing structure and starts when a specific dollar limit is met.
-These phases are the Deductible period, Initial Coverage period, Coverage Gap period, and Catastrophic Coverage Period.
+These phases are the Deductible Period, Initial Coverage Period, Coverage Gap Period, and Catastrophic Coverage Period.
+Each phase offers a different cost-sharing structure and starts when a specific dollar limit is met by spending on covered drugs during the previous phase.

-- First you meet your deductible in the deductible period (your deductible differs by plan, but can’t be more than $435 in 2020).
-During this phase you will generally have to pay the full cost of perception drugs.
+- First, you meet your deductible in the deductible period (your deductible differs by plan, but can’t be more than $445 in 2021).
+During this phase, you will generally have to pay the full cost of perception drugs.

-- Next, you enter the initial coverage period and have to meet your Initial Coverage Limit (no more than $4,020 for 2020).
-During this phase your plan will start to pay some of the costs, sharing some of the costs with you.
-In this phase you’ll pay either copays or coinsurance on drugs.
+- Next, you enter the initial coverage period and have to meet your Initial Coverage Limit (no more than $4,130 for 2021).
+During this phase, your plan will start to pay some of the costs, sharing some of the costs with you.
+In this phase, you’ll pay either copays or coinsurance on drugs.

 - After you meet your initial coverage limit, you enter the coverage gap period.
-During this phase you are responsible for 25% of your drug costs (this number is lowered every year until it reduced to zero due to changes to the ‘donut hole’ under the Affordable Care Act).
-NOTE: Some Medicare Advantage with drug coverage and Medicare drug plans plans don’t have a coverage gap period.
-Instead they go directly from the initial coverage period to the catastrophic coverage period.
+During this phase, you are responsible for 25% of your drug costs (this number is lowered every year until it reduced to zero due to changes to the ‘donut hole’ under the Affordable Care Act).
+NOTE: Some Medicare Advantage with drug coverage and Medicare drug plans don’t have a coverage gap period.
+Instead, they go directly from the initial coverage period to the catastrophic coverage period.

-- And then finally, if you meet a type of Part D maximum called the catastrophic coverage threshold ($6,350 in 2020), you enter a catastrophic coverage period.
-During this phase your costs are as low as they can get for the rest of the year.
+- Finally, if you meet a type of Part D maximum called the catastrophic coverage threshold ($6,550 in 2021), you enter a catastrophic coverage period.
+During this phase, your costs are as low as they can get for the rest of the year.

 NOTE: Each Part D plan may offer unique versions of the above.
 For example, not every Part D plan has a Coverage Gap period.